phillippbertram/lm-notes/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the `lmnotes` directory with the necessary environment variables.
+   Create a `.env` file in the `web` directory with the necessary environment variables.

 4. Start the development server:
    ```bash